MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/security/defender/investigate-users.md

 ## <a name="next-steps"></a>Passaggi successivi

-In base alle esigenze per gli eventi imprevisti in-process, continuare [l'indagine.](investigate-incidents.md)
+Se necessario per gli incidenti in corso, continuare [l'indagine](investigate-incidents.md).

 ## <a name="see-also"></a>Vedere anche